brett3182/FIFO/README.md

 ```

-**2) Simultaneous read and write operation (tb_simultaneous_write_read.sv):** This testbenches tests the design for reads and writes at the same time.
+**<ins>2) Simultaneous read and write operation (tb_simultaneous_write_read.sv):</ins>** This testbenches tests the design for reads and writes at the same time.
 Overall, it tests that with both sides active under independent clocks, the FIFO still preserves order, wraps cleanly in the address space, and raises the “almost” and “full/empty” flags at the right times.

 **Output:** *The design was compiled and simulated using Synopsys VCS and Synopsys Verdi*